-Freshman Orientation is an exciting first step to becoming part of the UT Dallas campus and community.
-This two-day program for all freshmen will provide an overview of the extensive range of opportunities available to you at UT Dallas.
+Freshman Orientation is an exciting first step to becoming part of the UT Dallas community.
+This two-day program gives an overview of opportunities and resources available to you on campus.

 During Freshman Orientation you will have the chance to:

 - Meet other students and make new friends

 - Meet with academic advisors and discuss classes and majors

 - Complete course selections and registration

 - Learn about the University’s services and resources

 - Familiarize yourself with the UT Dallas campus